Kirby 64: The Crystal Shards: Development

+Kirby 64 was directed by Shinichi Shimomura, who had previously directed Kirby's Dream Land 2 and Kirby's Dream Land 3.
+It is thematically similar to those games; Adeleine, a supporting character, and 02, the final boss, are reinterpretations of characters from Kirby's Dream Land 3.
+Series creator Masahiro Sakurai had little involvement with the project and avoided playing it during development, as he feared any comments he made would conflict with HAL's vision.
 The Power Combo game mechanic was conceived to enhance Kirby's abilities and experiment what would happen if copy abilities were mixed.
 Saito noted the game is designed for all ages and either easy or hard depending on playstyle.
 If the player relies on Power Combos too much, the game becomes challenging, but is easier if they do not.
 Originally, there were going to be several playable characters (including Waddle Dee, whose gameplay focused on picking up objects), but only Kirby and King Dedede remained playable in the final game.
-Ribbon the fairy was initially called Kawashima and conceived as a means to switch the player's character.
+Ribbon the fairy was conceived as a means to switch the player's character.
 The N64's technology also made four-player minigames possible.

-Kirby creator Masahiro Sakurai had little involvement with Kirby 64 and avoided playing it during development; he feared any comments he made would conflict with HAL's vision.
+The game's soundtrack was provided by Jun Ishikawa and Hirokazu Ando, both regular composers for the Kirby series.
+Its stylistic influences include synth-pop and techno.
+Ishikawa spent about a year creating most of the game's music and sound effects, and believed that composing the music for the final areas as jazz music would surprise players used to the series' typical electronic influences.
+Late into development, Ishikawa was informed of a boss that he was not aware of, which required him to quickly compose a track by reusing samples from songs he had already finished.
+The result, a minimalist drum and bass song with no melody, pleased the designers of the boss.

 Publisher Nintendo announced the game at E3 1999.
-According to IGN, Kirby representation on the N64 was "long-awaited", as an earlier series game for the system—Kirby Bowl 64—had been canceled.
+According to IGN, Kirby representation on the N64 was "long-awaited", as an earlier series game for the system—Kirby's Air Ride—had been canceled.
 Kirby 64 was released in Japan on March 24, 2000, in North America on June 26, 2000, and in Europe on June 22, 2001.
 GameSpot noted that unlike other Kirby games, Kirby 64 saw release before support for its system ended.
 Saito commented that he wanted to release the game earlier, but more development time meant more polish.
 It was the last traditional Kirby home console game until Return to Dream Land (2011).

 Nintendo re-released Kirby 64 for the Virtual Console on the Wii and Wii U in 2008 and 2015, respectively.
 The game was also included in Kirby's Dream Collection (2012), a 20th anniversary compilation of Kirby titles for the Wii.
-Kirby 64 was re-released on May 20, 2022, on the Nintendo Switch Online + Expansion Pack Service.
+Kirby 64 was re-released on May 20, 2022, on the Nintendo Classics service.